hroncok/netfabbcloud/README.md

 Pre-install
 -----------

 You'll need some Python stuff to run this.
-You can get this by `easy_install`:
+You can get this by `easy_install` (as root):

     easy_install IMAPClient
     easy_install MultipartPostHandler

 Note that `MultipartPostHandler` is available in Ubuntu 12.04+ and Debian Wheezy+ in `python-multipartposthandler` package.
 Other stuff should be isntalled in your distro, if not, use your distro packages system first, `easy_install` is the second option.

+You might need to run this first (if installation of `IMAPClient` fails):

+    easy_install -U distribute

 Usage
 -----